ClarisaD/DM1143-Ideation-and-Prototyping-FA19-Diaz/personal-inventory.md

 ## Personal Inventory

 Create a personal inventory of at least three objects that you possess which reveal something about you.
-Use your smart phone or a video camera to record footage of the objects along with audio narration or written commentary.
+Take a photo or short video of your objects and explain why they are important.
 Upload the video to YouTube, Vimeo, or NYU Stream, then embed the video in your process blog.

-Once you've created your personal inventory video, watch the videos of at least three of your classmates.
-On your process blog, post a short response to each.
-Compare and contrast them with your own, and be sure to include links to your classmates' videos.